 Crayon Shin-chan Adventure park has a large number of packages starting from ¥2,500 for kids (elementary school age).
 Adults can get a ¥1,200 ticket for accompanying their child.

 Fire bird has adult tickets for ¥2,500 and child tickets (up to age 12) for ¥1,200.

-Tickets for the Godzilla Museum are ¥1,000 for adults and ¥800 for children.
+Tickets for the Godzilla Attraction which includes both the zipline and the museum, are ¥3,800 for adults and ¥2,200 for children.